Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Introduction

-ML notebooks are prone to software bugs with various underlying root causes.
-Such bugs commonly stem from the heavy reliance on ML libraries that are used for various stages in a ML pipeline including data processing, visualization, and building ML models or other data modeling algorithms~\cite{islamComprehensiveStudyDeep2019}.
-These powerful libraries often come with steep learning curves and varying abstraction levels, leading to errors in API usage, configuration, and compatibility.
-Furthermore, the flexible semantics of Jupyter notebooks, such as allowing code cells to be executed out of order or multiple times, could increase the likelihood of bugs~\cite{Pimentel19notebook, Wang20notebook,desantanaBugAnalysisJupyter2024}.
+Software bugs in ML notebooks may be attributed to various underlying root causes.
+Such bugs commonly stem from the heavy reliance on ML libraries used for various stages in a ML pipeline including data processing and ML model building or other data modeling algorithms~\cite{islamComprehensiveStudyDeep2019}.
+These libraries often come with steep learning curves and varying abstraction levels, leading to errors in API usage, configuration, and compatibility.
+Furthermore, the flexible semantics of Jupyter notebooks, such as allowing code cells to be executed out of order, could increase the likelihood of bugs~\cite{Pimentel19notebook, Wang20notebook,desantanaBugAnalysisJupyter2024}.
 Understanding these challenges is crucial for improving the debugging process and developing more robust tools for notebook environments.
-However, most previous studies~\cite{zhangEmpiricalStudyTensorFlow2018, islamComprehensiveStudyDeep2019, humbatovaTaxonomyRealFaults2020, zhangEmpiricalStudyProgram2020, Morovati24bug} have been focused on ML scripts rather than ML programs developed in notebooks.
+However, most previous studies~\cite{zhangEmpiricalStudyTensorFlow2018, islamComprehensiveStudyDeep2019, humbatovaTaxonomyRealFaults2020, zhangEmpiricalStudyProgram2020, Morovati24bug} focus on ML scripts, which are standalone, linear code files (\eg~.py files), rather than ML programs developed in notebooks.
+In this paper, we refer to ML programs as a broader category that includes both ML scripts and ML notebooks.

-Bugs in ML programs can manifest as low effectiveness, reduced efficiency, or \textit{crashes}~\cite{zhangEmpiricalStudyTensorFlow2018} which abruptly terminate the software.
+Bugs in ML programs can manifest in multiple ways, such as low effectiveness, reduced efficiency, or \textit{crashes}~\cite{zhangEmpiricalStudyTensorFlow2018} which abruptly terminate the execution.
 In Python, crashes occur as unhandled exceptions, representing the most severe bug symptom as execution is halted and needs immediate attention.
-Existing research~\cite{islamComprehensiveStudyDeep2019, Morovati24bug, desantanaBugAnalysisJupyter2024} indicates that crashes are the most common symptoms of bugs in ML programs.
-Crashes are also more easily measurable due to accompanying error information that can be captured in the \textit{notebook} environment.
+Existing research indicates that crashes are the most common symptoms of bugs in ML programs~\cite{islamComprehensiveStudyDeep2019, Morovati24bug, desantanaBugAnalysisJupyter2024}.
+Crashes are easier to investigate due to accompanying error information that can be captured in the \textit{notebook} environment.